Part 1: Depositphotos Contributor Royalties

 Part 2: Depositphotos Contributor Website & Apps

-The contributor website for Depositphotos is well integrated into the overall customer-facing site.
+The contributor website for Depositphotos is well integrated with the customer-facing site.
 As with most of the more successful agencies, the website sees constant tweaks and improvements over time.
-Most of these are focused on the customer experience, but it doesn’t feel like the Depositphotos contributors are forgotten.
+Most of these focus on the customer experience, but it doesn’t feel like the Depositphotos contributors get forgotten.

 They provide detailed sales reports in real-time.
 Also the website is very reliable in terms of up-time, which some of the bigger players sometimes struggle with.

 They haven’t jumped on the mobile app bandwagon as much as some of the other agencies.
 But in saying that, they do provide an app for buyers to use – it just doesn’t help contributors much.

 However, they do have another app and company called “Clashot” which is linked with Depositphotos.
 But it is a rather confusing concept, seemingly based more on a social-networking type arrangement with the possibility of earnings a few bucks on the side.
 A better option would be a dedicated contributor app with all the tools a professional stock contributor needs.
 Maybe this will eventuate in the coming year or two.

 Watch The Depositphotos Contributor Video

 As mentioned earlier, Depositphotos must have one of the most aggressive marketing plans of any agency.
 They have constant advertising and special deals on offer.
 It seems to be working, as the amount of downloads continues to rise despite garnering more and more contributors all the time.